neurord/TD2Q/README.md

 ====
 TD2Q
 ====
-Python code for new reinforcement learning model
-Q learning model with Q matrices representing dSPN and iSPN
+Python3 code for new reinforcement learning model, called TD2Q Q learning model with Q matrices representing dSPN and iSPN, state-splitting, and adaptive exploration-exploitation parameter

 **A. Several reinforcement learning tasks have been implemented**
 - Discrim2stateProbT_twoQtwoS.py: